OpenSourceFellows/ally-guide-app/.github/ISSUE_TEMPLATE/issue-tasking.md

 What is the desired outcome, is it a fix or an additional feature to remedy an issue?

 **People needs**
 Who are the people needs for this issue or feature?
-Engineers?
-Programmers?
-Writers?
-Designers?
-Etc?
+Frontend, Backend, Design, Content copy, Content/Data Entry, Infrastructure (for ex: mobile) --> Find the matching labels

+**Which page is this**
+Which section was this found? index/home, circulate, communicate, educate, elevate --> Find the matching labels

 **Tasklist**
 - [ ] Add a task that's a part of this issue, examples below